Maikol1804/TechnicalExerciseBelatrix/README.md

 2. Enumerators were created to better manage all variables.
 3. The names of the variables and methods were changed to be clearer, and these follow the standard clean code nomenclature.
 4. Custom classes were added for handling exceptions of each type of log.
-5. Unit tests were added for the functionality of each type of log and for the factory responsible for creating the log types.
+5. Unit tests were added for the functionality of each type of log and for the factory responsible for creating the log types *(33 unit tests were created)*.
 6. Several components were created that can easily be extended.

+All these improvements can be seen in the code, starting with the `Program.cs` file, which is [here](AppLogger/Program.cs).

 That's it :+1: